zenOfBass/microwave-research/documentation/docs.md

 ### Prerequisites
 - For the Antenna Sweep System:
    - Microsoft .NET Core SDK
-   - MiQVNA API
+   - MiQVNA sofware and API
-   - MegiQ VNA hardware
    - Arduino board for antenna control
 - For the Microwave Imaging System:
    - C Compiler (e.g., GCC)